fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-05-02-org-notifications.md

 ```

 The above snippet will create appointments when Emacs boots up and every time
 when we open `org-agenda`.
-The `appt` notifactions appear in a mini-buffer,
+The `appt` notifications appear in a mini-buffer,
 which disappears after a few seconds.
-We can get persistant notifactions by
+We can get persistent notifications by
-using a different "backend" such as the Windows 10 notifactions area (via the
+using a different "backend" such as the Windows 10 notifications area (via the
 PowerShell module [BurntToast][burnt]) or the Linux command line tool
 `notify-send`: